achille1789/wms-bnu-ltd/README.md

 # Warehouse Management System for BNU Industry Solutions Ltd

-This application is a Warehouse Management System (WMS) developed for BNU Industry Solutions Ltd.
+This application is a Warehouse Management System (WMS) developed for BNU Industry Solutions Ltd.<br>
 It is designed to streamline the management of warehouse inventory and operations, offering features such as:
 - Stock level tracking
 - Supplier and customer management